gohugoio/hugoDocs/content/en/tools/migrations.md

 : A simple Medium to Hugo exporter able to import stories in one command, including front matter.

 [medium-to-hugo](https://github.com/bgadrian/medium-to-hugo)
-: CLI tool is written in Go to export medium posts into a Hugo-compatible Markdown format.
+: A CLI tool written in Go to export medium posts into a Hugo-compatible Markdown format.
 Tags and images are included.
 All images will be downloaded locally and linked appropriately.

 ## Tumblr